rackerlabs/technical-blog/_posts/2019-11-01-einstein-analytics-or-classic-reporting-five-questions-to-ask.md

 authorIsRacker: true
 categories:
   - General
-metaTitle: "Einstein Analytics or classic reporting&mdash;five questions to ask yourself"
+metaTitle: "Einstein Analytics or Classic Reports&mdash;five questions to ask yourself"
 metaDescription: "Do you need Einstein Analytics instead of classic reporting?
 Five questions to ask yourself."
-ogTitle: "Einstein Analytics or classic reporting&mdash;five questions to ask yourself"
+ogTitle: "Einstein Analytics or Classic Reports&mdash;five questions to ask yourself"
 ogDescription: "Do you need Einstein Analytics instead of classic reporting?
 Five questions to ask yourself."
 ---